 You’ll maintain a full-time income.

 As college tuition continues to rise each year, all students would love to graduate debt-free.
 When juggling a job along with your studies, this doesn’t just have to be a dream.
 With a full-time income, it’ll be much easier to manage the cost of your tuition and all other related expenses.
-With the extra help of tuition assistance programs, like the C2C Grant, adult learners like you can get another leg-up on their school expenses.
-A steady paycheck also makes it easier to focus on your schoolwork without the distraction of financial stress.
+With the extra help of tuition assistance programs, like the renewable C2C Grant, qualifying adult learners can get another leg-up on their school expenses.
+A steady paycheck also makes it easier to focus on your school work without the distraction of financial stress.

 You’ll receive employee benefits.